 - Opportunities for office and administration professionals are steadily increasing, with demand for some roles expected to grow nine percent by 2026.

-- The industries driving the most demand for general clerks are retail, healthcare, finance, insurance and manufacturing, so employers in these arenas should expect the fiercest competition when sourcing top talent.
+- The industries driving the most demand for general clerks are retail, healthcare, finance, insurance and manufacturing, so employers in these arenas should expect the fiercest competition when sourcing talent.

 the retail, healthcare, finance, insurance and manufacturing industries are driving the most demand for general clerks.

-choose your channels to find candidates
+6. choose the right channels to find candidates

-Especially with today's high demand for general clerks, tapping into a staffing firm's pool of prescreened, qualified candidates can help speed up your hiring timeline and ensure you land not just any candidate, but a best-fit candidate.
+Especially with today's high demand for general clerks, tapping into a staffing firm's pool of screened, qualified candidates can help speed up your hiring timeline and ensure you land not just any candidate, but a best-fit candidate.